ankumpetvimala/web-server-deployment-/README.md

     }
   ]
 }

-Save changes.
+3.Save changes.

-Step 4: Upload Your Static Site Files
+### Step 4: Upload Your Static Site Files

-Click on the bucket name to enter it.
+1.Click on the bucket name to enter it.

-Upload:
+2.Upload:
     Click Upload.

     Add your index.html, styles.css, and other files.

     Click Upload.

-Step 5: Set Up AWS CloudFront (Optional, but recommended for better performance) Navigate to CloudFront and click Create Distribution.
+### Step 5: Set Up AWS CloudFront (Optional, but recommended for better performance)

+1.Navigate to CloudFront and click Create Distribution.

 Select: Get Started with the Web delivery method.
 Origin Settings:
 Origin Domain Name: Enter your S3 bucket URL (e.g., my-static-site-bucket.s3.amazonaws.com).